Batman (franchise): Video games

-Batman appears as a playable character in MultiVersus, with Kevin Conroy reprising his role from various DC media.

-Live performance
+Live performances

 Batman Live!

-During the summer/fall of 1966 Adam West and Frank Gorshin went on a tour as Batman and the Riddler to promote the new Batman movie and the series.
+In 1966, Adam West and Frank Gorshin went on a tour as Batman and the Riddler to promote the new Batman movie and the series.
 They were usually accompanied by several bands before the featured event that saw Batman and the Riddler exchange corny jokes as well as a song performed by West.
 The tour most famously stopped at Shea Stadium in New York on June 25, 1966 and City Park in New Orleans on November 26, 1966.

 Musical theatre

 While a parody of a Batman musical was featured in one of the most recent series' comics, in 2002, Jim Steinman, David Ives, and Tim Burton had worked on a theatre production called Batman: The Musical although it was ultimately cancelled.
 Steinman has revealed five songs from the musical.
 The first is the opening theme for "Gotham City" and the entry of Batman with his tortured solo "The Graveyard Shift"; followed by "The Joker's Song (Where Does He Get All Those Wonderful Toys?)", "The Catwoman's Song (I Need All The Love I Can Get)", "We're Still The Children We Once Were" (the climactic sequence) and "In The Land Of The Pig The Butcher Is King", sung by the corrupt blood-suckers ruling Gotham, covered on the Meat Loaf album Bat Out of Hell III: The Monster Is Loose.
 These songs can be heard at the Batman: The Musical memorial site, Dark Knight of the Soul.

 A Batman musical is also parodied in the animated series Batman Beyond.
 The episode "Out of the Past" (first aired October 21, 2000) opens with Bruce Wayne and Terry McGinnis attending a performance of (a fictional) Batman: The Musical, featuring caricatures of prominent members of the Rogues Gallery (the Joker, the Penguin, Two-Face, Catwoman, Poison Ivy, and Harley Quinn).
 Series creator Paul Dini, who wrote the episode in question, also wrote a song for the fictitious musical entitled Superstitious and Cowardly Lot.

 An episode of the sketch comedy show MADtv also featured a Batman: The Musical parody called Batman V: Out of the Cave which starred Tommy Tune as Batman, and Ben Vereen as Robin.

 A live stage show was also created, called Batman Live: World Tour.
 The show is a unique fusion of live-action theatre, magic, stunts, digital projection and music from an 85-piece orchestra and choir.
 The tour began at Manchester, England, in Summer 2011 and visited arenas throughout the UK and Europe before arriving in North America in Summer 2012.
+Another stage play by the name of Batman Ninja the Show opened in Japan in November 2021, it adapts the Batman ninja film.

 In 2012, the Internet theatre troupe StarKid Productions created a musical titled Holy Musical B@man!, which went on YouTube on April 13.
 It was performed in Chicago from March 16–25, and because of copyright laws, tickets were free.
 Batman is portrayed by Joseph (Joe) Walker.